-Through this new approach, the chaplaincy team provides a wonderful ministerial outreach to those who are ill, their family members as well as the hospital staff by being Christ’s healing presence to those in need.
-Their ministry includes administering or arranging for the administration of the Sacrament of the Sick and Sacrament of Penance, conducting pastoral visits, coordinating the visits of parish Extraordinary Ministers of the Eucharist and assisting in a diocesan-wide effort to better inform and teach our Catholic faithful about the sacraments of healing and its most practical applications, effects and timing.
-With the permission of the patients, they also assist in communicating to the local parishes and pastors, informing them of parishioners who have requested that their pastors be notified of their hospitalization.
+Our chaplaincy team brings Christ’s compassionate and healing presence to the facilities we serve.
+Their ministry includes administering or arranging for the administration of the Sacrament of the sick and Sacrament of penance, conducting pastoral care visits, and offering Holy Communion, prayers and spiritual resources.
+The Chaplaincy team also assist the local parishes and pastors by informing them of parishioners who have requested that their pastors be notified of their hospitalization.
 The team has also been instrumental in connecting the patients with the other health-related services that the diocese offers through VITALity Catholic Healthcare Services.

 By: Father Sanjai Devis, VC